Dr. Sunday Agbonika is pioneering Animal-Assisted Interventions in Nigeria with a specific goal of helping children with Autism.

 Key moments you won’t want to miss:

-- [04:22] Dr. Sunday shares the challenges of bringing Animal-Assisted Interventions to Nigeria due to stigma around children with special needs which limited access in finding those who they wanted to reach.
+- [04:22] Challenges arise in bringing Animal-Assisted Interventions to Nigeria due to stigma surrounding children with special needs.

-- [14:36] In 2019, Dr. Sunday was placed in LeHigh University in Bethlehem, Pennsylvania, where he was able to participate in Animal Assisted Therapy through Equi-librium an equine center for children with special needs.
+- [14:36] Dr. Sunday participates in Animal Assisted Therapy at Equi-librium, an equine center for children with special needs in Pennsylvania.

 Mentioned in this episode: